poalimibmpoc1/bluemix-springboot-rabbitmq/README.md

 ### Deploy

-Change the `name' in manifest.yml.
+Change the `name` in manifest.yml.

 ```
 cf push